srtkwn/fitness-tracker/README.md

 How to Run:
 	1. Install required packages: pip install -r requirements.txt
-	2. Add your Edamam API credentials in utils.py
+	2. Add your nutritionx API credentials in utils.py
 	3. Run the program: python main.py